 Participants are welcome to bring their video footage of their own parent-child or teacher-child or therapist-child interactions to review from an attachment and Marte Meo perspective.
 Appropriate sharing permissions must be approved by the subjects.

-Marte Meo is a method which focuses on the importance of connection and communication in the building of relationships and emotional connections.
-It is the “the how to” of attachment.
+Marte Meo is a relational intervention that supports childrens attachment and development.
+It focuses on the importance of connection and communication in the building of relationships and emotional connections.
+It is the “how to” of attachment.
 It is an important approach in the fields of infant and child development and attachment.

 Marte Meo was devised by Maria Aarts in Holland through the 1970s and 80’s.
 The term Marte Meo is derived from the Latin "mars martis", a term used in mythology to express "On one's own strength".
 This is the central Marte Meo focus on the idea of supporting children to find their own strength, as well as to focus on an enhance the ability of parents, teachers and professionals to connect with these children to enhance their social and emotional development.